luatdolphin/astro-lenis/README.md

 # `astro-lenis`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that adds simple performant smooth scrolling with [Lenis](https://lenis.darkroom.engineering/)
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that adds simple and performant smooth-scrolling with [Lenis](https://lenis.darkroom.engineering/).

 ## Usage

-### Prerequisites

-TODO:

 ### Installation